11 Awesome Things to Do in Antigua, Guatemala

 I love Antigua.
 In fact, I spent an entire month living there and studying Spanish.
 Then I came back two more times for additional visits because I enjoyed it so much!

 Antigua is one of the best cities in Central America.
 It’s beautiful, safe, and historic.
-(The entire town is a UNESCO World Heritage Site due to its historic colonial architecture and original cobblestone streets.)
-There’s so much to do in Antigua that you’ll never get bored.
+The entire town is a UNESCO World Heritage Site due to its historic colonial architecture and original cobblestone streets.

 Here are some of the best things to do in Antigua, Guatemala: